 ‘The best writing group I’ve been in – very supportive, serious about high standards, and really motivating towards development … and publication.’

-Dominic Fisher, winner of The Bristol Poetry Prize 2018 and poet of the forthcoming ‘The Ladies and Gentlemen of the Dead’
+Dominic Fisher, winner of The Bristol Poetry Prize 2018 and poet of ‘The Ladies and Gentlemen of the Dead’

 ‘I’ve been a member of Colin’s advanced poetry group for a long time now, and many published poems (in mags, on-line, in anthologies and eventually inside two full collections) have emerged from the brain-teasers Colin often sets as “homework” – to take us out of our comfort zone and flex our creative muscles.
 Colin’s generous, inclusive approach and his rigorous expectations are what any aspiring poet needs and should be grateful for.’